 Dr. Douglass serves as Chairman of the PCA’s National MNA Committee and Chairman of the Missouri MNA Committee.
 He formerly directed Covenant Seminary’s Doctor of Ministry program and served as president of the Association of DMin Directors.

 Dr. Douglass is known for taking time to mentor and assist students in clarifying their sense of calling (each year he meets with approximately 330 students and graduates for at least one hour each), as well as for encouraging a vision for church planting.
-His book, Your Church Has Personality, has helped many pastors and pulpit committees understand their unique church ministry style and gifts.
+His book What is Your Church’s Personality?: Discovering and Developing the Ministry Style of Your Church (P&R, 2008) has helped many pastors and pulpit committees understand their unique church ministry style and gifts.

 Dr. Douglass and his wife, Rebecca, have four married children and six grandchildren.

 Washington and Lee University

 Princeton Theological Seminary